ShakuriAvi/Who-Is-Calling/README.md

 After he confirm the permmision to take his contacts,</br>
 each contact from user's phone add to database with the name of user.</br>
 Eventually a kind of network is created that each user gives information and receives information back.</br></br>
-There are different types of options in the app that I created:
+There are different types of options in the app:
-  <summary> When a number calls you, you are notified of the number and its name.</br> Use the service, we can receive alerts even when the app is closed.</summary>
+  <summary> When the user receives a phone call, he is notified of the person who called him, by receiving information from the database</br> By the service, we can receive notifications even when the app is closed.</summary>
   <summary> You can search for a specific cell phone number and know its name.</summary>
-  <summary> You can see what people are calling you on their phone.</summary>
+  <summary> You can see what people are calling you on their phone and name.</summary>
 </br>
 <!-- <img src="https://user-images.githubusercontent.com/65177459/108538582-a1a6b100-72e7-11eb-98ce-c2ab55f74157.jpg" width="350" height="500"> -->